ediblesites/edible-favicon-prefixer/README.md

 # Favicon Prefixer

-A WordPress plugin that automatically adds favicons to external links in your content.
+A WordPress plugin that automatically prefixes favicons to external links in your content.

 ## Features